 Living and Spending, Minimalist Style

 You can also use this mindset when making future purchases, but again it’s not exactly straightforward.
-For instance, buying a new TV doesn’t exactly get you closer to retirement, but it’s not as if you should never purchase luxury items.
+For instance, buying a TV doesn’t help you retire, but it’s not as if you should never purchase luxury items.

 Minimalism would tell you to buy something guaranteed to last long, even if it lacks all the bells and whistles of newer tech.
 In the same vein, minimalism would warn against buying the new version of a phone or TV if your current version works fine.